leithdm/lethalapps/README.md

 **The Header** includes:

 - **Site Logo**: created using Photoshop, this allows the user to instantly recognise the companies brand.
 - **Navigation Bar**: allows the users to navigate through the site in an easy and intuitive way.
-Fully responsive, and includes a 'Get in Touch' button emphasising the site owners primary requirement to engage customers.
+Fully responsive, and includes a 'Get in Touch' button emphasising the site owners primary requirement of engaging customers.

 **The Footer** includes:

-- **Company Name**: allows users to easily recognise the business’ identity.
-Have used text here as opposed to the logo, which is clearly visible in the header.
+- **Company Name**: allows the user to easily recognise the business’ identity.
+The footer uses text here to provide contrast to the logo which is visible on the header.
 - **Contact Details**: includes an Email Address that allows users to contact the restaurant if they have any enquiry.
 - **Social**: allows users to know more about the restaurant and to read other people’s reviews.
 These are all dead-links.